-Indonesian regulations restrict rice imports one month prior to, during, and two months after the main harvest period.
-Indonesian regulations only permit BULOG to import medium quality rice (maximum of 25 percent broken grains), while private companies can import specialty rice (jasmine rice, basmati rice, sushi rice, rice for diabetics and rice seed).
+On January 3, 2018, MOT issued Regulation No. 1/2018 replacing MOT Regulation No. 103/2015.
+The new regulation does no longer specifically mentioning restriction of rice imports during one month prior to, during, and two months after the main harvest period.
+However, import period may be determined during interministerial coordination meeting which will be held prior to any import decision.
+The new regulation continues to only allow BULOG to import medium quality rice (maximum of 25 percent broken grains), while private companies can import specialty rice (jasmine rice, basmati rice, sushi rice, rice for diabetics and rice seed).

 On December 8, 2015, MOT stipulated in Regulation No.103/2015 that japonica rice (HS.
 1006.30.99.00) is permitted for import into Indonesia.
 However, in order to import japonica rice, MOA must agree to issue an import recommendation.
 MOA has continued to refuse to issue import recommendations for japonica rice, claiming that it can be substituted with similar Indonesian varieties.

 Imports of rice are permitted when required as raw material for industry.
 This is only permitted when the rice cannot be produced domestically.
 Imported rice can only be used as raw material for food manufacturing and cannot be sold to other parties.
-Imports are limited to 100 percent broken rice, 100 percent broken glutinous rice, and maximum 5 percent broken japonica rice.
-Imports are limited to private importers possessing a "Producer Importer Recognition" (API-P) issued by MOT.
+Imports are limited to 100 percent broken rice, 100 percent broken glutinous rice, maximum 5 percent broken japonica rice, rice flour, whole grain glutinous rice, maximum 5 percent broken japonica rice, rice flour, whole grain glutinous rice, maximum 5 percent broken Forken Jasmine rice, maximum 5 percent broken Basmati rice, and other 5 percent broken rice.
+Imports are limited to private importers possessing a "Producer Importer Recognition" (API-P) issued by MOT if the rice will be further processes.
+These types of rice may only be imported by GOI state-owned companies if the rice will not be used as raw material for further production.
 Imports require the Producer Importer of Rice to obtain import approval from MOT.
 Import permit validity is six months, or until December 31, whichever is first.